n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.uptimerobot.md

+---
+title: UptimeRobot node - n8n Documentation
+description: Documentation for the UptimeRobot node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # UptimeRobot

 The UptimeRobot node allows you to automate work in UptimeRobot, and integrate UptimeRobot with other applications. n8n has built-in support for a wide range of UptimeRobot features, including creating and deleting alerts, as well as getting account details.